SynSur: An end-to-end generative pipeline for synthetic industrial surface defect generation and detection: Evaluation

 \subsection{Detection Performance}

 We evaluate the effect of synthetic data on downstream defect detection by training each detector under the configurations described in Sec.~\ref{sec:trainingconfig} and testing on the fixed BSData~\cite{schlagenhauf2021industrial} test split.
 All results are reported as mean $\pm$ standard deviation over three runs.
-Best value per metric column is \textbf{orange}, 2nd best yellow.\\ \textbf{YOLOv26.} Tab.~\ref{tab:test_yolo26} summarizes the YOLOv26~\cite{sapkota2026yolo26keyarchitecturalenhancements} results.
-The real-only baseline reaches $AP{=}0.652{\pm}0.006$.
-Among mixed regimes, the 75/25 real-to-synthetic split performs best ($AP{=}0.655{\pm}0.026$), closely matching the baseline.
-The strongest overall AP is obtained by the union setting (100\,\%\,R + 100\,\%\,S) with the shorter training budget ($AP{=}0.667{\pm}0.006$ at 150 epochs), indicating that synthetic data can yield modest gains when all real data is retained.
-Because the training budgets differ across some settings, we interpret this as supportive rather than strictly like-for-like evidence.
-Synthetic-only training drops substantially ($AP{=}0.393{\pm}0.005$). \\ \textbf{LW-DETR.} Tab.~\ref{tab:test_lw_detr} shows the LW-DETR~\cite{chen2024lwdetrtransformerreplacementyolo} results.
-In contrast to the YOLO-based detectors, LW-DETR achieves its highest AP under the real-only baseline ($AP{=}0.666{\pm}0.011$) and does not benefit consistently from synthetic mixtures; mixed and union settings remain close to the baseline, with only a slight AR$_{100}$ improvement for the 100\,\%\,R + 200\,\%\,S configuration.
-Overall, the benefit of synthetic data is detector-dependent: YOLO-style architectures gain from mixed or union training, whereas LW-DETR is more robust to synthetic additions but profits less from them.
+YOLOX~\cite{ge2021yolox} results are provided in the supplementary material~(Sec.~C.1 in the supplementary material).
+Best value per metric column is \textbf{yellow}, 2nd best gray while blue indicates the baseline.\\ \textbf{YOLOv26.} Tab.~\ref{tab:test_yolo26_lwdetr} \textit{(left)} summarizes the YOLOv26~\cite{sapkota2026yolo26keyarchitecturalenhancements} results.
+The real-only baseline reaches $\text{AP}=0.652\pm0.006$.
+Among mixed regimes, the 75/25 split performs best ($\text{AP}=0.655\pm0.026$), closely matching the baseline, while increasing the synthetic fraction further degrades performance.
+Synthetic-only training drops substantially to $\text{AP}=0.393\pm0.005$.
+The strongest overall result is obtained in the union setting (100\%\,R\,+\,100\%\,S) at 150 epochs ($\text{AP}=0.667\pm0.006$), suggesting that synthetic data yields modest gains when the full real set is retained.
+The same configuration at 300 epochs achieves the best AP50 ($0.933\pm0.015$) and Recall ($0.878\pm0.045$).\\ \textbf{LW-DETR.} Tab.~\ref{tab:test_yolo26_lwdetr} \textit{(right) }shows the LW-DETR~\cite{chen2024lwdetrtransformerreplacementyolo} results.
+Unlike YOLOv26, LW-DETR achieves its highest AP under the real-only baseline ($\text{AP}=0.666\pm0.011$) and does not benefit consistently from synthetic mixtures, with AP declining as the synthetic fraction increases.
+Union settings partially recover performance: 100\%\,R\,+\,100\%\,S at 90 epochs yields the best AP50 ($0.951\pm0.014$), and 100\%\,R\,+\,200\%\,S at 90 epochs achieves the best AR100 ($0.715\pm0.007$).
+Overall, LW-DETR is more robust to synthetic additions but profits less from them, indicating that the benefit of synthetic augmentation is detector-dependent.